 What do you think might happen to gold owners if the USA returns to the gold standard?

-There are a number of scenarios in which a return to a gold standard in some capacity could occur.
+There are several scenarios in which a return to a gold standard in some capacity could occur.
 But under just about any scenario, the gold price would have to go much higher than it is today.
 A gold price of roughly $10,000 would be required to back all the currency now in circulation.
 That’s because reported U.S. gold reserves today account for less than 15% of the monetary base.
 (In 1980, gold prices rose to sufficient heights to back the currency 100%.)

 It’s possible that gold could be quickly reinserted into the monetary system during a global financial crisis, and Asian countries are slowly but surely moving in that direction regardless.
 However, we believe the most likely path is that gold and silver steadily reassert themselves over time as money on their own and trudge their way toward de facto 100% backing of the currency.